dimdenGD/LastFMRichPresence/README.md

-# Plugin broke cannot be fixed because of latest Discord updates.
+# Plugin broke and cannot be fixed because of latest Discord updates.
 # RIP
 # RIP